-- 1. The ELECOM Group strives to create a safe and comfortable working environment and ensure the physical and mental wellbeing of its employees. - as well as the requirements of local communities, public institutions, and its customers. - 3.
+- 1. The ELECOM Group strives to create a safe and comfortable working environment and ensure the physical and mental wellbeing of its employees. - 2.
+The ELECOM Group complies with applicable laws and regulations regarding health and safety in business operations, as well as the requirements of local communities, public institutions, and its customers. - 3.
 The ELECOM Group conducts training to increase safety awareness. - 4.
-The ELECOM Group thoroughly manages working hours and strives to eliminate long working hours. - employees within the Group and takes measures to prevent its recurrence.
+The ELECOM Group thoroughly manages working hours and strives to eliminate long working hours. - 5.
+The ELECOM Group, in the event of a serious occupational incident, shares the outline and cause of the incident with employees within the Group and takes measures to prevent its recurrence.